 Should you send follow-up emails?

 - Send a reply message.
 Instead of starting a new email, send a reply email in response to your first message.
 This way, both your first and second outreach attempts will be on the same email chain.
-Should the blogger need to refer to the first message for more information, she can easily find it in the feed.

 - Highlight the influencer in your content.
 Ask them to take part in an interview for a Q&A blog post or feature them as a guest on a webinar.
 They’ll be more apt to share your content if they are the center of attention.